Overview

 Computer-based training on your own device

 Make sure to cover your health, travel, and stay while studying abroad.
-Even global coverages can miss important items, so make sure your student insurance ticks all the following:
+Even global coverages can miss important items like Additional medical costs, Repatriation, Liability etc. Make sure your student insurance covers your needs.

-We partnered with Aon to provide you with the best affordable student insurance, for a carefree experience away from home.
+Studyportals partnered with Aon to provide you with the best affordable student insurance, for a carefree experience away from home.

 Get your student insurance nowStarting from €0.53/day, free cancellation any time.

 Remember, countries and universities may have specific insurance requirements.
-To learn more about how student insurance work at University of Sydney and/or in Australia, please visit Student Insurance Portal.
+To learn more about how student insurance work at The University of Sydney and/or in Australia, please visit Student Insurance Portal.

-Tuition Fee
+Tuition Fees

 -

-Living costs for Sydney
+Living costs

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.